Funding for this project ended on March 31, 2024

 Key stakeholders, including producer groups, municipal associations, suppliers and recyclers were brought together to build a path forward to manage agricultural plastics.
 Sessions were held with stakeholders in British Columbia, Saskatchewan, Ontario and the Maritimes.
 Consensus building activities were divided into two sessions:

 Pilot projects provide hands on experience, demonstrate proof of concept, determine what collection and processing options are currently available and help explore end markets.
-Ag intensive regions across Canada have been selected to participate in pilot projects.
-Updates and information can be found on the provincial pages linked in the above menu.
+Ag intensive regions across Canada were selected to participate in pilot projects.
+Pilots operated in BC, Alberta, Saskatchewan, Ontario, Quebec and PEI.

 With the financial support of the Government of Canada through Environment and Climate Change Canada, two important data gathering exercises were completed to help inform this strategy: